Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 ### 3. Reapply BMC settings if a StatefulReset was performed on any BMC.
 This section only needs to be performed if any liquid-cooled Node or Chassis BMCs that had to be StatefulReset.

-1. For each liquid-cooled BMC that the StatefulReset action was applied delete the BMC from HSM.
-Replace `BMC_XNAME` with the BMC xname to delete.
+1. For each liquid-cooled BMC to which the StatefulReset action was applied, delete the BMC from HSM.
+Replace `BMC_XNAME` with the BMC component name (xname) to delete.
     > ```bash
     > ncn-m001# cray hsm inventory redfishEndpoints delete BMC_XNAME
     > ```